 As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

-Let’s take a careful look at SEO vs. SEM, why it’s essential to know the difference, and how to pick the right one for your situation.
+Let’s take a careful look at SEO vs. SEM, where PPC fits in, and how to pick the right strategies for your situation.

 For example, Google’s SERPs are divided into two sections: paid search results and organic results.